bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 kinds of glyphs to a plot.
 This function also takes care of composing the various elements of your visualization, such as axes, grids, and tools.

-Below is an example of typical |bokeh.plotting| use along with the resulting
+Below is an example of |bokeh.plotting|, along with the resulting
 plot:

 .. bokeh-plot:: docs/user_guide/examples/concepts_plotting.py
     :source-position: above

 Calling the |figure| function is all it takes to create a basic plot object.
-To add data renderers to you plot object, call a glyph method such as
+To add data renderers to your plot object, call a glyph method such as
 |Figure.circle|.
 You don't have to worry about axes and grids (although you can
 configure them if you want to), and you only need to list the tools you want to add.
-To display your visualization in a browser, in most cases all you need to do is call the output function :func:`~bokeh.io.show`.
+To display your visualization in a browser, in most cases, all you need to do is call the output function :func:`~bokeh.io.show`.

 With the *bokeh.plotting* interface, you have many more possibilities to